amit97k/tweet_analysis/README.md

 ### Installation
 Download python and install it
-Install pandas: pip install pandas
+Install pandas command run on cmd: pip install pandas